-- 13. On 19 April 2013 Rush provided the documentation to RCU in respect of financial support provided by ILCU in the form of an SPS guarantee amounting to circa €0.75 million (the "SPS Guarantee").
-The SPS Guarantee was put in place for a period of two years and was to be used by Rush to restore its reserve position to 10% of total assets, as required by the Rules. - 14.
-In the period between November 2013 and November 2014, RCU continued to correspond and monitor the financial position of Rush in relation to the following:- - (a) Quarterly prudential returns ("PR") submitted by Rush; - (b) Year-end financial statements; - (c) Status and draw down of SPS Guarantee; and - (d) Board rotation plan which was a condition of the SPS Guarantee.

-On 17 November 2014, RCU received an email from Rush notifying it, inter alia, that it had not drawn down any of the SPS guarantee to date.
+- 29. In the period between November 2013 and November 2014, RCU continued to correspond and monitor the financial position of Rush in relation to the following: - (a) Quarterly prudential returns ("PR") submitted by Rush; - (b) Year-end financial statements; - (c) Status and draw down of SPS Guarantee; and - (d) Board rotation plan which was a condition of the SPS Guarantee. - 30.
+On 17 November 2014, RCU received an email from Rush containing details on the SPS Guarantee, as requested on 12 November 2014.
+This email noted the following: